Poortugal; Where all dreams are shattered and all nightmares begin

 Many Chinese shops do not survive in Portugal because they are still too expensive for many Portuguese. | The Real Portugal

-Stores in Portugal, no matter what the activity, are very poorly stocked regarding quality products, as well as they offer very little choice.
-So to survive in Portugal, it is mandatory to have several Internet accounts on good e-commerce sites, mostly foreign ones, because the Portuguese e-commerce market is also very undeveloped, but still much better than the Portuguese brick and mortar stores.
+Stores in Portugal, no matter what the activity, are generally very poorly stocked in terms of quality products, as well as offering very little choice.
+So to survive in Portugal, it is mandatory to have several Internet accounts on good e-commerce sites, mostly foreign ones, because the Portuguese e-commerce market is also very underdeveloped, but still better than the Portuguese brick and mortar stores.

 If something bad or extremely bad happens to you in Portugal, you are screwed forever!